(Updated Oct. 12, 2015): These articles were in now-defunct online science magazines.

 “The Tamarisk Leaf Beetle Battles Salt Cedars in the American West” trumpets that rarity among insects: a beetle that furthers the goals of humans, rather than causing pain or annoyance.

 Professional Writing by DeHaan Services

 DeHaan Services writes web site or advertising copy for clients.
-Our skills are demonstrated in articles in Decoded Science, Environmental Graffiti, Squidoo and Suite 101.
+Our skills are demonstrated in articles in Decoded Science, and other online sites.
 That’s why we highlight articles on this blog page.

-To only see our Toronto events or fitness, please click on the appropriate category in the “Categories” section at the bottom of the right-hand margin.
+To only see our Toronto events or fitness, please click on the appropriate category in the “Categories” section at the bottom of the left-hand margin.